fons/dyn_options/README.md

 ## What it is.

-*dyn_options* is an easy way to parse command line options.
+*dyn_options* is an easy way to process command line options.
-It creates an options object, with the command line flags as attributes which the command line values as values.
+It creates an *options* object, wich has the command line flags as attributes.
+The value of the *option* object attribute is it's value provided on the command line.

 It allows for defaults, as well as a way to check whether the option has been set.

+Anything starting with a - or -- (i.e. a single or double dash) is considered a flag.
+Anything following a flag is concatenated until the next flag is encountered.

+For example, '--opt4 hello world' will be converted to an attribute called opt4, wich has a value of 'hello world'.

+A single flag will have a corresponding attribute value of True or False.

-## How is it used.
+## How it is used.

 Here is how an option object is created